BALTIMORE -- Consider the neighborhood.

 Across the street from the school is a prison.
 High stone walls topped by concertina wire.
 Squatting there massive, ugly and cold.
 Squatting there like a warning.
 Squatting there like a threat.

 Deonte Tuggle, 17, goes to school in the literal shadow of that threat.
 Yet he is a young man of offhand confidence.
 He speaks with punctilious precision, his words not just grammatical but delivered with a studiously correct enunciation reminiscent of Data from Star Trek.
 A way of saying without saying, "See me.
 I'm not the usual.
-I'm not what
+I'm not what you expect."

 "I'm not like most boys my age that live in the neighborhood, " he said.
 "I'm not out there smoking, drinking and getting high and all that kind of stuff.
 I don't let people dictate my life and tell me who I am as a person.
 Only I know who I am as a person."